 16 Super Facts About Superman

-Today, comic book movies are ubiquitous, but in the 1970s they were an untested gamble.
+In the 1970s, superhero movies were an untested gamble.
 To make Superman, a trio of ambitious producers teamed up with a talented director, a great cast, and an unprecedented special effects team to create something unlike anything anyone had ever seen on the big screen before.
 The result was a storied, often tense, filmmaking experience.
-So, to celebrate the return of the Man of Steel to the big screen, let’s look at 16 facts about his first blockbuster.
+To celebrate the Man of Steel, let’s look at some facts about his first blockbuster.

 When producers Ilya and Alexander Salkind first got the idea to make a film based on the Superman comic book, they started cobbling together financing for the production, but had no distributor.
 Eventually, they were able to convince Warner Bros. to take on U.S. distribution rights, but under what’s known as a “negative pickup” deal, meaning that the studio wasn’t actually required to help fund the movie.
 The burden was on the Salkinds to make the picture appealing to the studio, so the financial risk was massive.